 Breach of Fiduciary Duty

 Breach of fiduciary duty can occur when a fiduciary such as an Executor, Administrator or Trustee obtains profit through self-dealing or causes losses through a breach of duty.
-If this happens, you need an experienced lawyer who knows how to evaluate and recommend equitable remedies.
+If this happens, you need an experienced New York City estate litigation lawyer who knows how to evaluate and recommend equitable remedies.

 In circumstances of a breach of fiduciary duty, a court may award one of the following remedies against a defaulting fiduciary: (a) a constructive trust; (b) an account of profits; or (c) equitable compensation or surcharge.